Huxpro/real-world-reason/chapter-2.-variables-and-functions.md

 Recap that the precedence and associativity of OCaml's operators are defined by its first or two characters.

-According to [Custom operators in OCaml](http://blog.shaynefletcher.org/2016/09/custom-operators-in-ocaml.html), we can basically define custom operator from level 0 to level 4.
+[Custom operators in OCaml](http://blog.shaynefletcher.org/2016/09/custom-operators-in-ocaml.html) is also a good resource to checkout.

 ```Rust
 /* apply